pschaus/book_lepl1402/source/part6.rst

 * ``DoubleStream`` for streams of double precision numbers (i.e., for the primitive type ``double``): `<https://docs.oracle.com/javase/8/docs/api/java/util/stream/DoubleStream.html>`_

 For instance, a stream of ``int`` numbers can either be represented as a generic stream of type ``Stream<Integer>`` (in which each element is an object of type ``Integer``), or as a specialized stream of type ``IntStream`` (in which each element is internally represented as an ``int`` primitive value).
-Specialized streams are in general more efficient than generic streams, as they avoid the creation of objects, and should be preferred wherever possible when performance optimization or memory usage is important.
+Specialized streams are in general more efficient than generic streams, as they avoid the creation of objects, and should be preferred if performance or memory usage is important.

 Note that there is no specialized streams for the other primitive types: It is recommended to use ``IntStream`` to store ``short``, ``char``, ``byte``, and ``boolean`` values.
 As far as ``float`` are concerned, it is recommended to use ``DoubleStream`` if a specialized stream is preferable.